1. Respect, we all agree?

 It is impossible to live in such an eclectic society without running into conflict over customs that are held dear and impenetrable.
 Our rituals, languages, religions and celebrations all give cause for joyous coming together as well as tense conflict.

-Asking folks to change long held customs and beliefs is akin to requesting that they detach limbs in many cases and yet folks are indeed asking.
+Asking folks to change long-held customs and beliefs is akin to requesting that they detach limbs in many cases and yet folks are indeed asking.

 Independence Day Celebration Contradiction